vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Thursday June 10

-In the evening, I went to the Laundry Room, a laundromat on Sacramento Street, to do my regular laundry.
+In the evening, I went to the Laundry Room, a laundromat on San Pablo Avenue, to do my regular laundry.
 I started at around 7:35 PM.
 I took the load out a little after 8 PM.
-I wore a KN95 mask while in the laundromat and while walking on Sacramento Street, but not for the rest of the journey.
+I wore a KN95 mask while in the laundromat and while walking on San Pablo Avenue, but not for the rest of the journey.